How Often Should I Post On Social Media and My Blog?

 How often do you post on social media?
 This is a question many business owners and digital marketing consultants want to know.

 Whether you’re just building out your content marketing plan, or you already have a library full of articles to share, putting together a well thought out content publishing rhythm will give your marketing strategy the direction it needs.

 The truth is, you need a good foundation of consistently-published, high-quality content if you’re looking to stand out.
 That’s what your competition is doing.
 In 2015, 70% of surveyed marketers reported that they are “creating more content than they did one year ago,” according to Content Marketing Institute.

-But don’t panic if you’re unsure about when, where and how often you should publish content on social media and your blog, we’ve created a template to help you figure it all out.
-The Content Publishing Rhythm Template comes from the hundreds of conversations Toby and Adam have had with aspirational content marketers all over the world, that typically goes a little something like this… “How often should I publish content?
+Don’t panic if you’re unsure about when, where and how often you should publish content on social media and your blog.
+We’ve created a template to help you figure it all out.
+The Content Publishing Rhythm Template comes from the hundreds of conversations Toby and Adam have had with aspirational content marketers all over the world.
+These conversations typically go a little something like this… “How often should I publish content on social media?
 What’s the best rhythm?”